openstack/freezer/README.rst

     export OS_USERNAME=automationbackup
     export OS_TENANT_NAME=automationbackup

-    $ source ~/.barshrc
+    $ source ~/.bashrc

-Let's say you have a container called foobar-contaienr, by executing "swift list" you should see something like::
+Let's say you have a container called foobar-container, by executing "swift list" you should see something like::

     $ swift list